_Our curriculum is divided into seven main areas of study:

 - Hitting and other forms of physical aggression are unacceptable forms of behavior.
 The articulation of feelings and alternative behavior will be discussed.

 As Montessori educators and Christians we seek to help each child develop self-discipline through opportunities of concentration, purposeful movement and choice.
-SELF DISCIPLINE is the LONG-RANGE GOAL.
+Self-discipline is the long-range goal.
 Consistency and patience are necessary.
 We believe that students want to and can be well-behaved.
 Therefore we will do the following:

 - Model appropriate behavior with children and adults alike.